-Last time we discussed pressure.
-We did it in order to be able to discuss the behavior of gases more generally.
-As we already mentioned, a gas is characterized by its temperature T, volume V and pressure p.
+Last time we discussed pressure and now we are prepared to discuss the behavior of gases more generally.
+A gas is characterized by its temperature T, volume V and pressure p.
 Temperature is the measure of internal kinetic energy of atoms or molecules comprising the gas.
 Volume is the measure of how much space does the gas take up.
 Pressure is the measure of force exerted by the gas on the walls of the container.